-Required: • Optimizing the circulation of air throughout the environment above and below ground Preferred: Minimizing emissions into the airMinimizing noise Prohibited: • Using, handling, storing or disposing of any substance or product in a manner that result in the contamination of air
+Required: • Optimizing the circulation of air throughout the environment above and below ground Preferred: Minimizing emissions into the airMinimizing noise

 Soil Management

 The soil is a complex ecosystem in its own right: a diverse and interdependent biological, chemical and structural system composed of minerals, organic substances, air, water, microorganisms, plants and animals.
 Yet its processes are intricately linked with the larger ecosystem, of which soil is but one of many interrelated parts.